sportsdunia logo

 Arun Jaitley Stadium (previously Feroz Shah Kotla) is one of India's oldest and most historic cricket grounds.
 Despite its rich history, what actually makes this stadium stand out in the present cricket age is its comparatively tiny boundary size, which frequently converts matches into high-scoring thrillers.
 Arun Jaitley Stadium, with straight boundaries of 60-65 metres and square ones not much longer, is one of the world's smallest international cricket stadiums in terms of playing surface.

 This stadium is one of India's smallest cricket stadium, which means that bowlers are constantly under intense pressure here, especially in T20s and ODIs format, as power-hitters exploit any missed opportunity to set the ropes wildly and easily.
-There are approximately 41,000 people in the stadium, and when it gets packed, it’s loud and defining, so it’s a great atmosphere.
+There are approximately 35,200 people in the stadium, and when it gets packed, it’s loud and defining, so it’s a great atmosphere.
 The pitch itself was slow in the past, but with the help of spin, the short boundaries still give the players an edge, particularly in the death overs.
-It is the second smallest cricket stadium in the world.
-This ranks among the top 3 smallest cricket stadiums in the world.
+It is one of the smallest stadium in India.
+This ranks among the smallest cricket stadiums in the world.

 2. Holkar Stadium | India | Capacity-30,000